Bjordanhunter/PCPP-projects/clicker/README.md

 Hint: consider using the `<Button-1>` event instead of setting the command button property - it may simplify your code.

 ## My results:
+I added a counter to keep track of your progress and a quit button to even out the other side.
 Initial view:
 ![initial view](./images/initial.png)
 Part way: